3lsy/born2beroot/README.md

 # born2beroot
 ### Operating system
-Debian 11
+Debian 11.6

 ## Requirements
-- No graphical interface
+- [X] No graphical interface

-- 2 encrypted partitions using LVM
+- [X] 2 encrypted partitions using LVM

-- SSH service only running on port 4242
+- [X] SSH service only running on port 4242

-- Impossible to connect using SSH as root
+- [X] Impossible to connect using SSH as root

-- Configure operating system with the UFW
+- [X] Configure operating system with the UFW

 ### hostname
-- [ ] Login ending with 42
+- [X] Login ending with 42

 ### Users
-- [ ] Root user
+- [X] Root user

-* A user with the login as username, it has to belong to the user42 and sudo groups
+- [X] A user with the login as username, it has to belong to the user42 and sudo groups

 ### pwd security
 |Requirements |Description  |